webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 is shown here encoded in URL-safe base64url for presentation reasons only.
 Line wrapping of the "dh" parameter is added for presentation purposes.

-Since there is no ambiguity about which keys are using used, the "keyid" parameter is omitted from both the Encryption and Crypto-Key header fields.
+Since there is no ambiguity about which keys are being used, the "keyid" parameter is omitted from both the Encryption and Crypto-Key header fields.
 The keys shown below use uncompressed points {{X9.62}} encoded using base64url.